Callon Petroleum Company (CPE): Price and Financial Metrics

 Callon Petroleum Company engages in the exploration, development, acquisition, and production of oil and natural gas properties in the Permian Basin in West Texas.
 The company was founded in 1950 and is based in Natchez, Mississippi.

 CPE Price Forecast Based on DCF Valuation

-The table below illustrates the output of a discounted cash flow forecast using a variety of scenarios for Callon Petroleum Co.
-To summarize, we found that Callon Petroleum Co ranked in the 0th percentile in terms of potential gain offered.
-We should note, though, that all scenearios modelled for this stock suggest it is overvalued.
+Below please find a table outlining a discounted cash flow forecast for CPE, in which we model out valuation assuming a variety of terminal growth rates.
+To summarize, we found that Callon Petroleum Co ranked in the 6th percentile in terms of potential gain offered.
+We should note, though, that the most conservative analysis suggests this stock will yield negative results -- and thus may be a potential short opportunity.
 In terms of the factors that were most noteworthy in this DCF analysis for CPE, they are: